-Led by a new eggcrate grille with central wreath-and-crest badging and fresh front-end sheet metal, the DTS features vertical xenon high-intensity-discharge headlights and LED taillamps.
-Rear quarter panels and the deck lid are new.
+Led by an eggcrate grille with central wreath-and-crest badging and fresh front-end sheet metal, the DTS features vertical xenon high-intensity-discharge headlights and LED taillamps.

-Available technologies include a four-channel StabiliTrak electronic stability system with brake assist, as well as Magnetic Ride Control.
-Seventeen-inch chrome wheels are now standard, and 18-inch wheels are optional.
+A four-channel StabiliTrak electronic stability system with brake assist is standard, and Magnetic Ride Control is optional.
+Seventeen-inch chrome wheels are standard, and 18-inch wheels are optional.
 Riding a 115.6-inch wheelbase, the DTS sedan is 207.6 inches long overall and 74.8 inches wide.

 The DTS can hold either five or six occupants, with a choice of front bucket seats or a front bench.
-Compared with the DeVille, the instrument panel has been lowered and moved forward.
-An analog clock is installed, and genuine burl wood trim is available.
+Genuine burl wood trim is available.

-Tri-zone automatic climate control is standard.
+Dual-zone automatic climate control is standard, and a tri-zone system is optional.
 Available features include heated and cooled front seats, heated rear seats, a heated steering wheel, Adaptive Remote Start (with a personalization provision), power folding mirrors, rain-sensing wipers and heated windshield-washer fluid.
 Front and rear ultrasonic parking assistance, IntelliBeam automatic high-beam headlights, an in-dash six-CD changer with MP3 capability and adaptive cruise control also are available.
 Additional features include XM Satellite Radio, a DVD-based navigation system and GM's OnStar communication system.
-For 2007, OnStar now includes step-by-step navigation assistance.

 Under the Hood

 Six standard airbags include side-impact, side curtain and a new dual-depth front passenger unit that deploys either shallow or deep depending on crash severity, seat belt usage and occupant position.
-All-disc antilock brakes are standard, and an electronic stability system is optional.
+All-disc antilock brakes are standard, as is an electronic stability system.

 People Who Viewed this Car Also Viewed